 Income Tax Exemption is Generally Awarded to the Custodial Parent

 A parent can claim the dependency exemption for a child if the child lived with the parent for more than one-half of the tax year.
 IRC 152(c)(1)(B) As a result, unless there is an agreement or court order otherwise, the parent with primary placement is entitled to the income tax exemption.
-The custodial parent is the person having placement of the child for the greater portion of the year.
+The custodial parent is the person having the placement of the child for the greater portion of the year.
 This distinction is imperative to identify in a shared custody placement arrangement where placement is on a 50/50 basis.
-In the event a child spends the exact same number of nights with each parent, the parent with the highest adjusted gross income is entitled to the exemption.
+In the event, a child spends the exact same number of nights with each parent, the parent with the highest adjusted gross income is entitled to the exemption.
 IRC 152(4)(B)(ii)

 A parent with primary placement can waive his or her rights to getting the child as an exemption and provide the right to the other parent.
-This waiver requires execution of IRS Form 8332, which must be attached to the non-custodial parent’s income tax return.
-If there is a dispute relative to allocation of the income tax exemption, resolution is generally through the divorce or paternity court–not the IRS.
-It is good planning in your divorce or paternity judgment to provide that neither party can revoke an exemption waiver prior to filing taxes, which include the revocation, without prior court order.
+This waiver requires the execution of IRS Form 8332, which must be attached to the non-custodial parent’s income tax return.
+If there is a dispute relative to the allocation of the income tax exemption, a resolution is generally through the divorce or paternity court–not the IRS.
+It is good planning in your divorce or paternity judgment to provide that neither party can revoke an exemption waiver prior to filing taxes, which include the revocation, without a prior court order.